DannyBoyNYC/session-6/readme.md

 ## ES6 Classes and Classic Prototypal inheritance

-Refer to the contents of `other/_classes` for this part of the exercise.
+Note: refer to the contents of `other/classes` for this part of the exercise.

-Open `index.html` in Chrome (no server needed).
+Open `classes/index.html` in Chrome (no server needed).

 ```html
 <!DOCTYPE html>